 DPI: 100 – 10,000 | Buttons: 6 | Size: 116 x 68 x 40 mm | Weight: 99 g

 The Corsair Harpoon RGB Wireless came out of nowhere to be one of the best wireless gaming mice we've reviewed at Tom's Guide.
-At $50, it even costs less than a lot of wired models.
+It even costs less than a lot of wired models.
 This small, sleek peripheral cuts out a lot of the bells and whistles on which more expensive mice rely.
 There are only two extra buttons, and the mouse's layout is straightforward rather than ergonomic.
 And yet, the Harpoon RGB delivers where it counts, with comfortable grips, excellent performance, nuanced software, flawless wireless connectivity and even some pretty RGB lighting for the palm rest.
 If you want an excellent, no-frills wireless mouse, this is the one you're looking for.

 HyperX Pulsefire FPS Pro

 DPI: 100 – 16,000 | Buttons: 6 | Size: 128 x 71 x 42 mm | Weight: 95 g

 It's not often that a textured contour becomes a gaming mouse's defining feature, but the HyperX Pulsefire FPS Pro has one of the most interesting grips I've ever felt.
 (In my original review, I compared the feeling to petting a hedgehog.)
 The coarse-but-comfortable grip is a good thing, since it helps keep the Pulsefire FPS Pro exactly where it needs to be during heated FPS matches.